bockph/DISN-Presentation/blogpost.md

 #### F-score

 The F-score results are shown in Table 2.
 One can see that, apart from a threshold of 20%, DISN again is superior to the other methods.
-Something to point out here is that, especially for Low thresholds, DISN is superior to the other methods by up to 1.5% at a threshold of 0.5% and up to 3.2% at a 1% threshold.
+Something to point out here is that, especially for low thresholds, DISN is superior to the other methods by up to 1.5% at a threshold of 0.5% and up to 3.2% at a 1% threshold.
 As this difference is constantly declining when the threshold reaches higher than 2%, one can see strong indications that especially fine-grained details that correlate with small distances/threshold values are improved, while the overall shape produces similar values.

 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/table_2.png?raw=true)*Table 2: F-score results.
 Taken from [1]*

 #### Camera Pose Estimation results
-If camera pose estimation has improved by using a continuous higher-dimensional parameter representation is tested by applying two metrics:
+If camera pose estimation has improved -- by using a continuous higher-dimensional parameter representation -- is tested by applying two metrics:

 1.  **$d_{3D}$** measures the mean distance between a point cloud transformed with the predicted values and the ground truth point cloud.
-2.  **$d_{2D}$ is the average 2D reprojection error.
+2.  **$d_{2D}$** is the average 2D reprojection error.
 Generally, such reprojection error is calculated by projecting a 3D point $\^{X}$ onto the image point using the predicted parameters resulting in the 2D point $\^{x}$.
 A reprojection error then equals the euclidean distance $d(x,\^{x})$ where $x$ is the ground truth projection.
 Moreover, this reprojection error is measured in pixels.

 The results of these metrics for pose estimation are depicted in Table 3.
 They show that quantitative improvement in the process of pose estimation is measurable compared to the original approach of [7].
 More importantly, when analyzing table 1, less difference between the mean results of $'Ours_cam'$ and $'Ours'$ than between $'Ours_cam'$. and most other reconstruction approaches can be seen.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/table_3.png?raw=true)*Table 3: Quantitative results of camera pose estimation .
 Taken from [1]*